What Do Architects Do?

 Employers prefer draftsmen with college training.
-Because training varies considerably among these schools, the U.S. Bureau of Labor Statistics (BLS) recommends that students check with employers to see which type of training they prefer prior to enrolling at any school.
-Certificates, diplomas or associate's degrees in drafting can be earned from technical institutes and community colleges.
+Certificates, diplomas, or associate's degrees in drafting can be earned from technical institutes and community colleges.
 In some cases, drafting training can also be obtained in military service.
+In general, topics of study can include design, sketching, and CADD.
+Because training varies considerably among schools, the U.S. Bureau of Labor Statistics (BLS) recommends that students check with employers to see which type of training they prefer prior to enrolling at any school.
+It is important to note that draftsmen do not need to be licensed.